garado/wallpapers/README.md

 This is my collection of wallpapers, sorted by color scheme and then style (light/dark).
 I like to think I have good taste.
 Hope you find something you like.

 # Credits
-None of these are my original content.
+None of these are my original content (except for the Polyphia wallpapers - most of those are custom).
 They've all been scavenged from the internet somewhere.